Lookup Transformation

 Lookup source types

-As a source for the lookup transformation any ETLBox source component will do.
-So you could use the DbSource
+As a source for the lookup transformation, any ETLBox source component can be used.
+For example, you could use the DbSource

-to read the lookup data from the a database table, or you could use the CsvSource
+to read the lookup data from a database table, or you could use the CsvSource

 or JsonSource